-ii.
+- ii.
 Disclosure of Information.
 The investigation generally includes interviews with the parties and any witnesses, and a review of evidence.
 The Title IX Officer will share information with witnesses only as reasonably necessary to conduct a fair and thorough investigation.
 They will also counsel witnesses about keeping information learned through the investigation private to protect both the people involved and the integrity of the investigation.
-They will inform witnesses that relevant information they provide and their identities will likely be disclosed to the Complainant and Respondent.
+They will inform witnesses that directly related information they provide and their identities will likely be disclosed to the Complainant and Respondent. - iii.

-- iii.
 Right to an Advisor.
 The Complainant and Respondent may have an advisor present when they are interviewed and at meetings.
 They may have other support persons present under other policies.
 Other witnesses may have an advisor present at the discretion of the Title IX Officer or as required by University policy or a collective bargaining agreement. - iv.
 Academic Freedom/Merit.
 When the investigation implicates academic merit or academic freedom, the Title IX Officer will consult with the appropriate academic officer for relevant academic judgment. - v.
 Initiation of Investigation by University.
-The Title IX Officer may choose to begin and conduct a Formal Investigation without a Complainant when there is, for example: - information indicating an ongoing threat to the University community; - a pattern of alleged sexually harassing conduct toward multiple people by the same Respondent that would, in the aggregate, create a hostile environment (as defined in this Policy) for a reasonable person; or - allegations of Prohibited Conduct covered by this Policy in the public realm (such as reports in the news or social media). - vi.
+The Title IX Officer may choose to begin and conduct an investigation without a Complainant when there is, for example: - information indicating an ongoing threat to the University community; - a pattern of alleged sexually harassing conduct toward multiple people by the same Respondent that would, in the aggregate, create a hostile environment (as defined in this Policy) for a reasonable person; or - allegations of Prohibited Conduct covered by this Policy in the public realm (such as reports in the news or social media). - vi.
 Administrative Closure.
-The Title IX Officer may close a Formal Investigation before completing it if they determine that a significant change in circumstances has so substantially impaired the investigation that they cannot reach reasonably reliable conclusions about whether Prohibited Conduct occurred.
+The Title IX Officer may close an investigation before completing it if they determine that a significant change in circumstances has so substantially impaired the investigation that they cannot reach reasonably reliable conclusions about whether the alleged conduct occurred.
 The Title IX Officer will still, when appropriate, take steps to stop the reported conduct, prevent its escalation or recurrence, and address its effects.
-They will also offer resources and supportive measures to the parties.
+They will also offer as appropriate resources to the parties and Mitigating Measures to the Complainant.